DashNothing/audio-visualizer/README.md

 ## How to Use

 Import the project into Godot 4.0 or higher.
 Open the `visualizer.tscn` scene.
 Add your .wav or .mp3 file into the AudioStreamPlayer node's stream property.
-You can set up the visualizer appearance in the inspector of the root `Visualier` node.
+You can set up the visualizer appearance in the inspector of the root `Visualizer` node.

 ![Audio Visualizer screenshot](images/visualizer_inspector.png)